jenkinsci/blueocean-plugin/acceptance-tests/README.md

 #### Pipeline Helper

 These are a series of helpers to deal with pipelines.
-The started life to deal with pipelines being in folders.
+They started life to deal with pipelines being in folders.
 It offes a way to give PageObjects more contextual information about what they are operating on without having to be explicit about it in every method call.

 ```java